You Earned a Ticket!

 Class Grades: Rubrics are not cubes

 Of course, the results that really matter are long-term, and have little to do with scores.
-Real success in education is determined by the life path options that a student is able to access as a result of that education.
+Real success in education is determined by the life path options that a student can access as a result.
 Those options are the subject of the next lesson.

 Next Steps